SK3CHI3/AWS-HandsOn-Notes/README.md

 * The SDLC consists of the following phases: Plan, Analyze, Design, Develop, Test, Implement, and Maintain, facilitating organized and disciplined software production.
 ../

-# 31st

-A summarized, detailed overview of Amazon S3:

-### **Amazon S3 (Simple Storage Service)**

-**Overview:**
-Amazon S3 is a scalable object storage service provided by AWS that allows users to store and manage data with high availability, security, and performance.

-**Key Features:**
-1. **Scalability:** Can store any amount of data, from small files to large datasets.
-2. **Durability:** Ensures data is stored redundantly across multiple facilities.
-3. **Availability:** High availability with 99.99% uptime.
-4. **Security:** Offers encryption, access control, and compliance with industry standards.
-5. **Cost-Effective:** Pay-as-you-go pricing model.